 3.2 The alternative is instead of driving to Ploče and taking a ferry from there to Trpanj, just continue to drive along the coast, at Doli Zaton turn to Peljesac peninsula and drive from there to Orebic.
-This alternative is a good choice if you for some reason miss ferry in Ploče or have to wait for too long to get next one.
-Ferries from Orebic to Korcula island are very frequent and are sailing every 15 minutes approx with some crossings during the night too so with this option you can arrive on Korčula island any time of a day.
+This alternative is a good choice if you for some reason miss the ferry in Ploče or have to wait for too long to get the next one.
+Ferries from Orebic to Korcula island are very frequent and are sailing every 15 minutes approx with some crossings during the night too so with this option you can arrive on Korčula island any time of the day.

 4. Korčula to Mljet

 There are no direct car ferries from Korčula to Mljet so for this part of the journey take the car ferry from Korčula (Dominče) to Orebic and drive along the coast to Prapratno ferry port on Peljesac.
-Prapratno has a really nice little beach so you can have some swim there while waiting for a ferry.
+Prapratno has a really nice little beach so you can swim there while waiting for a ferry.
 From there take a ferry to Sobra port on Mljet Island.
-There is no alternative for car journey between these two islands.
+There is no alternative to a car journey between these two islands.
 Prapratno to Sobra ferry is not so frequent so make sure you check timetables well.

 5. Mljet to Dubrovnik

 Again, there are no direct car ferry links from Mljet to Dubrovnik.
 Instead, take a ferry back from Sobra to Prapratno and drive along the coast to Dubrovnik.
-There is no alternative for a car journey between these two places.
-If you are a foot passenger, you can do a detour via Elafiti archipelago by local ferry from Mljet, before your crossing to Dubrovnik.
+There is no alternative to a car journey between these two places.
+If you are a foot passenger, you can do a detour via the Elafiti archipelago by local ferry from Mljet, before your crossing to Dubrovnik.

 6. Vis and Lastovo Islands